collocations.org

 the burden of guilt that she carried with her

-a feeling/sense of guilt
+a feeling of guilt, a sense of guilt

 2. fact of having broken a law/done sth wrong

-VERB + GUILT
+VERB + guilt

-admit | establish, prove
+determine, establish, prove

 It might be difficult to prove his guilt.

-GUILT + VERB
+guilt + VERB

 lie